Jump to:

 Organized annually for almost two decades, the Burning River Endurance Run and Relay takes candidates through CVNP and the Summit Metro Parks.

-Then, there’s the Cuyahoga Country Fair, a five-day event occurring each August.
-From rides, flea markets, and fun activities to contests and guest speakers, the fair has something for everyone’s taste.
+Then, there’s the Boston Mills Art Festival, held for 2 weekends in July, at a ski area adjacent to the park.
+From rides, flea markets, and fun activities to contests and guest speakers, the festival has something for everyone’s taste.

 Zack Frank/Shutterstock